 The first time Kazbek was climbed by Duglas Freshfield in 1868.
 Other significant successful ascension of Kazbek is the climb of famous Georgian scientist G. Nikoladze in 1923 from which begins the history of Georgian mountaineering.

-Approach from Tbilisi is still more convenient also the check point with Russia (Verkhniy Lars) is open now.
-From Vladikavkaz you can get a taxi to Kazbegi village.
+Approach from Tbilisi is still more convenient also the check point with Russia (Verkhniy Lars) is open now - during the summer season it is a total mess with crossing the border as the huge crowd normally collected on the Russian side.
+From Vladikavkaz you can get a taxi to Kazbegi (Stepantsminda) village.

 Author: Peter Schoen